evizitei/space-day/README.md

 you have ruby 2.4.1 installed one way or another (rbenv would be a great choice).

-Ruby Tanks is built on top of Gosu, which is dependent on http://www.libsdl.org/, so before you do anything else you'll need to have that installed.
+Space Day is built on top of Gosu, which is dependent on http://www.libsdl.org/, so before you do anything else you'll need to have that installed.
 If you're on a Mac with homebrew, it's just: